 The success of the franchise model for growth depends on:

-Getting a business ready for franchise
+Getting your business ready for a franchise

 Selecting a franchisee